GSA/sf_ANTbuildfiles/README.md

 sf_ANTbuildfiles
 =================

-A sample Salesforce.com deployment structure utilizing [Apache Ant](http://ant.apache.org/) and the [Force.com Migration Tool](https://developer.salesforce.com/page/Force.com_Migration_Tool).
+GSA Release Managment sample Salesforce.com deployment structure utilizing [Apache Ant](http://ant.apache.org/) and the [Force.com Migration Tool](https://developer.salesforce.com/page/Force.com_Migration_Tool).

-This structure includes a build file with shorthand targets to easily interact with the Migration Tool targets.
-Key functions are ``deploy``, ``retrieve``, ``undeploy``, and ``test``.
-You can use this structure as a base for your Salesforce deployments to quickly deploy files to your Salesforce org.
+This structure includes a build file with targets to easily interact with the Migration Tool targets.
+Key functions are ``DeployAll``, ``retreveUnpackaged``, ``retrieveUnpackagedstatic``,  ``deployCodeVerify``, ``deployCode``.
+This structure can be used as a base for your Salesforce deployments to quickly deploy metadata to your Salesforce org.

 Getting Started
 ---------------